 Amendment Act 2006 and as soon as possible after the end of every period of 5 years thereafter.

-A report on the outcome of the review is to be tabled in each House of Parliament within 12 months after the end of the period of 5 years.
+A report on the outcome of the review will be tabled in each house of the NSW Parliament in late 2021, and subsequently published on the NSW